 Budget does not mean unknown.
 Stick with established brands (EcoFlow, Anker, Bluetti, Jackery) even at the entry level.
 They offer real warranties, safety certifications, and firmware updates.
 A $149 unit from an unknown brand could be a genuine safety hazard.

-The EcoFlow River 2 is our Most Versatile pick because it includes AC outlets and the excellent EcoFlow app, giving you more flexibility for $249.
-If you need to power anything beyond USB devices, the River 2 is worth the extra $50.
+Most versatile: The EcoFlow River 2 at $249 includes the excellent EcoFlow app and more AC output flexibility.
+If you need to power anything beyond USB devices, the River 2 is worth the extra $50 over the River 3.